-COM 0325 SPORTS JOURNALISM Credits: 3
+COM 0325 - SPORTS JOURNALISM Credits: 3

 In this course, you will learn how to write a sports story.
 Students will examine how to report and write about various sports while examining issues from race and gender to hero worship and sportsmanship.
 Students will also examine the ethics of what sports journalists do and why they do it.
+Requirements: None.
+Prerequisites: None.
+Offered: Upon rotation.

-COM 0330 MEDIA LAW AND REGULATION Credits: 3
+COM 0330 - MEDIA LAW AND REGULATION Credits: 3

 This course examines the evolution of laws and regulations that apply to the mass media.
 Students will be required to grasp the major concepts of law in several areas, including privacy, libel, commercial speech, and broadcast/cable/Internet regulation.

+COM 0412 - SPECIAL TOPICS IN COMMUNICATION Credits: 3

+This course provides an opportunity for students to study current topics in Communication under the direction of a member of the faculty.
 Requirements: None.
-Prerequisites: COM 0220 COM 0250 COM 0255 or POI.
-Offered: Upon rotation.

-COM 0412 SPECIAL TOPICS IN COMMUNICATION

-Credits: 1-3 This course provides an opportunity for students to study current topics in Communication under the direction of a member of the faculty.
-Requirements: None.
 Prerequisites: Open to junior and senior communication majors with POI.
-Offered: Upon rotation.
+Offered: As needed.

-SENIOR PROJECT Credits: 3
+COM 0480 - SENIOR PROJECT Credits: 3

-The Senior Project in Communication combines a particular academic interest of the student and adds a practical component to it, as a bridge to a post-college career in communications.
+The Senior Project in Communication combines a particular academic interest of the student and adds a practical component to it, as a bridge to a postcollege career in communications.
 It will involve research about a particular area of interest, production of a magazine prototype, film, public relations campaign, extended piece of journalism or nonfiction in any variety of media (print, audio, video.)
 Students in the Senior Project course will meet as a group and individually throughout the semester to work on their projects.
 Requirements: None.
 Prerequisites: None.
 Offered: Spring semester.

-COMMUNICATION INTERNSHIP Credits: 3
+COM 0495 - COMMUNICATION INTERNSHIP Credits: 3